%NOTIN% Operator in R

 Yields below output.

-By using if_else() function along with ! %in% in R, we can add a new column to the DataFrame.
-The following example creates a new column dept_state by assigning value NY when column dept_id not contains values 10 or 50, otherwise, it assigns value CA.
+You can use the if_else() function along with !%in% in R, to add a new column to the DataFrame.
+It creates a new column dept_state by assigning value NY when column dept_id not contains values 10 or 50, otherwise, it assigns value CA.

 Here, if_else() function is from dplyr package.
 In order to use this function first you need to install the package in R and load the library using library(dplyr).